damienclaveau/docker-dr-elephant/README.md

 LinkedIn dr-elephant tool in a ready to go container

-LinkedIn dr-elephant is a useful solution that gives recommandations to the Data engineers that use Hadoop MapReduce and Spark.
+LinkedIn dr-elephant is a useful solution that gives recommandations to the Data engineers who use Hadoop MapReduce and Spark.
 More info can be found here : https://github.com/linkedin/dr-elephant

 # How to run it ?